wp-fail2ban/docs/defines/constants/WP_FAIL2BAN_PROXIES.rst

 .. versionchanged:: 4.0.0
    Entries can be ignored by prefixing with **#**
 .. versionchanged:: 5.0.0
    Entries can include IPv6 addresses.
+   Added "Unknown Proxy in X-Forwarded-For" message.

 ----